-Note: Such work permits legalize foreigners’ work activities and also gives them the full right to reside in Ukraine year-round by obtaining the work visa, or IM-1 visa.
+Note: Such work permits legalize foreigners’ work activities and also gives them the full right to reside in Ukraine year-round by obtaining a work visa, or IM-1 visa.
 According to visa regulations, only holders of immigration visas and student visas are entitled to be in Ukraine year-round.
-Other categories of visas allow to stay in Ukraine for just 6 months out of each calendar year.
-The IM-1 visa, is one of the few types granting the right to year-round residency.
+Other categories of visas allow staying in Ukraine for just 6 months out of each calendar year.
+The IM-1 visa is one of the few types granting the right to year-round residency.

 Ukrainian employers (all resident legal entities) must obtain work permits for foreign nationals who are either directly employed by them or seconded to Ukraine by foreign companies.

 According to the Resolution of the Cabinet of Ministers of Ukraine No. 322 “On Approval of the Procedure of the Issuance, Extension, and Annulment of Work Permits for Foreign Citizens and Stateless Persons” from April 8, 2009, Ukrainian employers may obtain work permits for foreigners only if:

 - there is an absence of Ukrainian citizens capable of performing the required work or

 - there are substantiated grounds for the necessity to hire a foreigner.

 In practice, a company has to report a vacancy to the Employment Center for the specific position to be occupied by a foreigner at least 1 to 2 months before submitting the application for the work permit.

 It should be noted that Ukrainian legislation does not provide a definition of the term “significant grounds”.
 Nevertheless, a document outlining such grounds should be filled, together with other required documents, with the relevant Employment Center.